Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

     # => [0.154296875, 0.154296875, 0.154296875, 0.154296875]
 ```

 The function `rsqrt[dt: DType, width: Int](x: SIMD[dt, width])` in line 1 is a parametric function.
-It performs elementwise reciprocal square root on the elements of a SIMD vector, like the definition in line 1.
-(It is now contained in math).
+It performs elementwise reciprocal square root on the elements of a SIMD vector, like the definition in line 1. (which is now contained in math).
 In line 2, the dt type becomes Float16, the width takes the value 4.
 The argument x is the SIMD vector (42, 42, 42, 42).

 In the following example, we see how parameters (len1 and len2) can be used to form a *parameter expression* len1 + len2: